fredgibbs/fredgibbs.github.io/courses/digital-history/data-interface-critique.md

 - ~800 words, but the quality is far more important than the quantity
 - Judicious use of subheadings to delineate your main topics
 - Clear, concise, and meaningful writing (no fluff!)
-- Must include at least 4 screenshots of what you're doing (both the texts you transcribe and the aspects of the interface you want to critique).
+- Must include at least 4 screenshots of what you're critiquing
 - Reflect critically on what you're doing using course readings.
 This is not optional--the point of the readings is that you can use them!

 ## Goals of critiques
+Like any critique or review, you're
 - Provide some summary of the main features / functionality
 - Make it clear what the goals of the project are
 - Note stated or apparent intended audience (and whether it's in fact useful for them)